Elbanby/Linux_Essentials/README.md

 ## About
 These are some of the commands from the linux essential training for the LPI linux certification.
 I am not pursuing the certification as of now.
-However, I am studying the material regardless for my personal development.
+However, I am studying the material for my personal development.

 Here I am not covering all the material/commands taught, as I have previous experience with Linux.
 Hence I am only gonna be including few things like extra flags that I have just learnt about, that are interesting to me.